 data fields can also be used in the keyword search by defining them to

 text in the marketplace's

-listing public data schema.
+listing public search schema.

 text public data fields with defined schema are indexed for

 When the listing text content is indexed, in addition to indexing the actual word, it is also broken into subwords, n-grams.
 For words longer than 3 characters, n-grams of 3 and more characters are constructed from the beginning and end of the word.
 So if an indexed field contains the word local in addition to the actual word the following n-grams are indexed: loc, loca, ocal, and cal.